I love to review and share our adventures, which include running/racing, backpacking, camping, road trips, traveling, especially cruising.

 All Aboard the Anthem of the Seas

-This ship is massive in size and one of the classiest and most elegant that we have been on.
-We always get a balcony room since we are not “hit the pool deck, fight for chairs, and get up at the crack of dawn to save them” people, but no matter where you stay on the ship, you're guaranteed to have a good time.
+First of all, this ship is massive in size and one of the classiest and most elegant I've been on thus far.
+We always get a balcony cabin since we prefer quiet vs. the pool deck.
+But no matter where you stay on the ship, you're guaranteed to have a good time.

 The Service Was Unparalleled

-The service was excellent every step of the way, from our cabin stewardess to the evening restaurant and Windjammer staff.
-These folks work all day, every day for 6–7 months—with never a day off—and they are always smiling and full of energy, and eager to assist you.
+The service was excellent every step of the way, from our cabin stewards to the Main Dining Room and Windjammer staff.
+These folks work all day, every day for 6–7 months—with rarely a day off—and they're always smiling, full of energy, and eager to assist you.

 The Dining Options Were Excellent

-The nightly dinners were always first class.
-We ate at the Windjammer cafe for breakfast and any lunch that we were not in port.
-Honestly, everyone works so hard to deliver impeccable service, and I just want to tip every single one of them, right down to the greeters at the Windjammer.
+The nightly dinners were first class.
+We ate at the Windjammer cafe for breakfast and any lunch when we weren't in port.
+Honestly, everyone works so hard to deliver impeccable service.
+I want to tip every one of them, right down to the greeters at the Windjammer.

 A 12-day cruise has two “formal” nights.
-While they're not required, it’s always fun to dress up, and the next-to-last dinner is usually lobster night in the dining rooms, which is always a treat.
+While they're not required, it’s fun to dress up--whatever that means to you.
+The next-to-last dinner is generally "lobster night" in the main dining rooms, which is always a treat.

 The Onboard Entertainment Was a Blast

 The shows never disappoint.
 This sailing featured “The Gift” (an Anthem of the Seas exclusive) and “We Will Rock You" (a tribute to Queen).”
-There were also three comedians (including Jim David), an amazing violinist (Gary Lovini), a professional juggler (Adam Kario), and a hypnotist (who had me up as a volunteer on stage!).
+There were also three comedians (including Jim David), a fantastic violinist (Gary Lovini), a professional juggler (Adam Kario), and a hypnotist (who had me as a volunteer on stage!).

 Activities on the Anthem of the Seas

-A 12-day cruise can be a bit long (especially with 6 "sea days"), but Royal Caribbean does a fabulous job offering lots of activities to do onboard.
+A 12-day cruise can be a bit long (especially with six "sea days"), but Royal Caribbean does a fabulous job offering many activities to do onboard.
 With games, trivia, karaoke, wine tastings, raffles, shopping events, and numerous shows, there's no shortage of things to keep you occupied and entertained.

 Alcoholic Offerings—Tastings and More

-One free activity that we particularly enjoyed was a very nice bourbon tasting seminar.
-It was extremely informative and educational, and we got a great buy on a hard-to-find bourbon that we had been wanting, so that was a nice treat.
-They also offer several wine tastings throughout the week and even have a wine bar featuring "wine taps" that you can help yourself to with just a swipe of your ship card.
+One free activity that we particularly enjoyed was a very lovely bourbon tasting seminar.
+It was extremely informative and educational, and we got a great buy on a hard-to-find bourbon we'd wanted, which was a sweet treat.
+They offer wine tastings throughout the week and have a wine bar featuring self-serve "wine taps" with a swipe of your ship card.

-If you don’t mind spending a bit of money for drinks onboard, you can indulge in the all-inclusive drink package or try out the “Bionic Bar."
-This is just what it sounds like—a robotic arm that makes your drink and serves it to you.
+If you're down with spending money for drinks, you can indulge in the all-inclusive drink package or visit the “Bionic Bar," a robotic arm that makes and serves your drinks.

 Q&A With the Crew

-We always enjoy attending the Q&A session with the ship’s captains, cruise director, and head crew members and always learn very interesting and fun facts about cruise-ship operations.
+We always enjoy attending the Q&A session with the ship’s captains, cruise director, and head crew members and always learn fascinating and fun facts about cruise-ship operations.

-Someone posed a question this time, asking "why there are no Americans in the service jobs?"
-The answer was “because Americans don’t want to work that long or that hard; but they are, by all means, welcome to apply."
+Someone asked a question this time, asking, "why there are no Americans in the service jobs?"
+The answer was, “because Americans don’t want to work that long or that hard, but they are, by all means, welcome to apply."
 I’m sure U.S. labor laws play a part too, so it is likely more complicated than that.
 Another person asked about "sanitation, water, and waste disposal processes," all of which are very interesting, as I too have always wondered how ships with 3–5,000 people on board can handle so much waste.

 The North Star Observation Bubble

 The “North Star” bubble is a cool feature that gives you a bird’s-eye view of the ship and the surrounding water.
 Don’t let the height intimidate you.
-It looks daunting, but honestly, once you are in it and up there, it’s really not that unnerving.
+It looks daunting, but honestly, once you are in it and up there, it’s not that unnerving.
 It's free of charge, and while a reservation is best, you can usually get on if you are willing to wait.
 It runs every 15 minutes.

 The Parachute Wind Tunnel and Other Sporty Activities

-If you want another thrill that is also free of charge, make a reservation for the Parachute Wind Tunnel.
-Just be sure to keep it because no-shows incur a $25 fee.
+If you want another thrill that's also free of charge, make a reservation for the Parachute Wind Tunnel.
+Be sure to keep your appointment because no-shows incur a $25 fee.
 Remove your jewelry and leave your cell phones in your room.

 You can have a friend or family member record you from the outside.
 They also take photos of your fly that are available for purchase ($20).
-Your time in the tunnel is 60 seconds and you are fully supported.
+Your time in the tunnel is 60 seconds, and you're fully supported.

 The ship also offers plenty of opportunities for physical exercise and entertainment, such as: